HMS Brisk (1851): Third commission

 Her first task was to take 300–400 troops of the 2nd Battalion, 14th Regiment, under Colonel W. C. Trevor from Manukau to Whanganui on 1 March 1865.
 Returning to Auckland she took Governor Grey to Kawau on 1 May.
 On 15 May she received news from the Dauntless of the demise of the clipper Fiery Star.
 She sailed for the Chatham Islands to search for the missing passengers and crew.
 None were found and she returned to Auckland.

-On 6 August she took 300 soldiers of the 70th Regiment from Taranaki to Napier and from there she was involved in the fighting around Opotiki.
+On 6 August she took 300 soldiers of the 70th Regiment from Taranaki to Napier and from there she was involved in the fighting around Ōpōtiki.
 In early 1866 she took soldiers of the 43rd Regiment to Taranaki.
 After this she left Auckland and sailed around the south sea islands, returning to Sydney on 26 September for a refit.
 From 10 January to 3 May 1867 she took Governor Grey on a tour around New Zealand's South Island.

 In September 1868 she left the Australia Station.

-Fate
+Telegraph service

-She was decommissioned on 19 January 1869 and lent on 31 January 1870 to the International Mid-channel Telegraph Company for commercial service.
-Anchored some 60 miles of shore near Admiralty Patch, off Penzance Harbour in April 1870, the Brisk was part of an experimental telegraph service located at Porthcurno, Cornwall.
-Cable breakages and sea-sickness amongst the signallers ended the venture after two months in June 1870.
+She was decommissioned on 19 January 1869, then sold on 31 January 1870 to the International Mid-channel Telegraph Company Ltd and registered under the same name at London (Official number 63570).
+Anchored at 49°20′N 6°17′W on Admiralty Patch, 49 nmi south southwest of Land's End in April 1870, Brisk was part of an experimental telegraph service based at Porthcurno, Cornwall.
+Cable breakages and sea-sickness amongst the signallers ended the venture after two months, in June 1870.
+In August 1870 the telegraph company was bankrupt and Brisk was sold at London by the liquidators.